TylerFeemster/Harmful-Brain-Activity/README.md

 for a vector $v = (v_1, \ldots, v_n)$.
 As $p \to \infty$, $||v||_p \to \max_i \{|v_i|\},$
 and for $p = 1$, $||v||_1$ is just the sum, which is proportional to the average.
 By making $p$ learnable and initializing it with a value of, say, 2, we allow each channel to pool in a flexible, learnable way, while only adding 1 new parameter per channel.

 This performed better than the ResNet GRU with average pooling.
-On the private leaderboard, it single-handedly allowed me to break a KL-Divergence score of 0.38.
+On the private leaderboard, it single-handedly allowed me to break a final KL-Divergence score of 0.38.

+## Files

+**DEFINITIONS.md**:
+These are my notes from reading [Hirsch et al.](https://doi.org/10.1097/WNP.0000000000000806) I write out the explicit criteria for classifying EEG data.

+**EDA**:
+This folder contains numerous notebooks where I experiment with different ways of representing the data, understand class differences, try basic methods, etc.

+**cleaning.ipynb**:
+This notebook is where I used parallel processing to clean/preprocess the EEGs for local storage.

+**paths.py**:
+A simple class to store global variables.

+**hjorth.py**:
+A simple class to generate Hjorth parameters, which I did not ultimately use.
+Motivating discussion with personal comments available [here](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/discussion/466718#2629094).

+**resnet-gru.ipynb**:
+This is the ResNet-GRU with GeM pooling training notebook from Kaggle.
+The code won't all work locally, but it's here for viewing.

+**csv data/train.csv**:
+This csv file gives ids, eeg ids, patient ids, eeg offset for labelling, the label votes, as well as spectrogram information.
+From this, we have the information to find and slice the EEG for any particular observation.

 ## References